sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 <br/>

 ### <a id="predicting-with-users-image">Predicting with user's image</a>
-Predicting with user's image is shown on the figure below.
+Prediction with user's image is shown on the figure below.
 <br/>Classified as **Keep right**.

 ![Predicting_with_users_image.png](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/Predicting_with_users_image.png)